 The calculation of deferred preservation costs includes a high degree of judgment and complexity.
 The costs included in deferred preservation costs contain several estimates due to the timing differences between the occurrence of the cost and receipt of final bills for services.
 Costs that contain estimates include tissue procurement fees, which are estimated based on the Company's contracts with independent procurement agencies, and freight-in charges, which are estimated based on the Company's prior experiences with these charges.
 These costs are adjusted for differences between estimated and actual fees when invoices for these services are received.
 Management believes that its estimates approximate the actual costs of these services, but estimates could differ from actual costs.
 Total deferred preservation costs are then allocated among the different tissues processed during the period based on specific cost drivers such as the number of donors and the number of tissues processed.
 At each balance sheet date a portion of the deferred preservation costs relates to tissues currently in active processing or held in quarantine pending release to implantable status.
-The Company applies a yield estimate to all tissues in process and in guarantine to estimate the portion of tissues that will ultimately become implantable.
+The Company applies a yield estimate to all tissues in process and in quarantine to estimate the portion of tissues that will ultimately become implantable.
 Management determines this estimate of quarantine yields based on its experience in prior periods and reevaluates this estimate periodically.
 Due to the nature of this estimate and the length of the processing times experienced by the Company, actual yields could differ from the Company's estimates.
-A significant change in quarantine yields could materially affect the deferred preservation costs per tissue, which could impact the amount of deferred preservation costs on the Company's balance sheet and the cost of preservation services, including the lower of cost or market write-down, described below, on the Company's Consolidated Statement of Operations.
+A significant change in quarantine yields could materially affect the deferred preservation costs per tissue, which could impact the amount of deferred preservation costs on the Company's Consolidated Statement of Operations.